TC Electronic Dark Matter Distortion Review

 Though high gain settings can in some instances present crackling and noise issues, the Dark Matter has an incredible tone and lots of versatility, able to make the leap from heavy to softer styles.
 For what you pay it's one of the best value distortion pedals on the market.

-I should also mention (as the above text indicates) that I bought, tested, and rated this pedal first-hand.
+Note that I bought, tested, and rated this pedal first-hand.
 This is not a rehash of someone else's experience.
 I actually used the pedal with my own rig, playing through multiple amps, and this is simply a record of my experience.

 Up front, this pedal is remarkable, given the price tag.